MaginnGroup/PyLAT/README.md

 MSD Options:
   --MSD_skip MSD_SKIP   Number of timesteps to skip at the beginning of the trajectory file before calculating MSD.
 Default is 0
   --MSD_num_init MSD_NUM_INIT
                         Number of initial timesteps to consider in MSD calculation.
-Defult is half of frames being used in MSD calculation
+Default is half of frames being used in MSD calculation

 RDF Options:
   --RDF_Timesteps RDF_TIMESTEPS